“Romancing the Stone” from Cartagena

 I’m an attorney that took off on my birthday in December of 2008 to circumnavigate the globe without ever getting on an airplane.
 After 16 months, 6 continents and 44 countries, I made it all the way back home.
 Right now, I am back on the road writing about it all.

-8 Responses to ““Romancing the Stone” from Cartagena” Subscribe
+8 thoughts on ““Romancing the Stone” from Cartagena

 Old movies are the best!
 They are cheesy and aren’t at all realistic but they made everyone involved lots of money.
 How can I get back to the 80s to make a movie, I need a Delorian…